Following system colour scheme Selected dark colour scheme Selected light colour scheme

 def f(**kwargs: Unpack[Movie]) -> None: ...

-# Should be equivalent to
+# Should be equivalent to:

 def f(*, name: str, **kwargs: int) -> None: ...

-Interaction with PEP 705
+Interaction with Read-only Items

-Notably, if the TypedDict type declares __extra_items__ to be read-only, a subclass of the TypedDict type may redeclare __extra_items__’s value type or additional non-extra items’ value type.
+Notably, if the TypedDict type specifies extra_items to be read-only, subclasses of the TypedDict type may redeclare extra_items.

 More details are discussed in the later sections.